 What is your employee communications budget?
 How does it compare with your shareholder communications budget?
-Many sophisticated, successful family businesses that communicate regularly and thoroughly with their employees lack the same type of organized approach to shareholder communications.
+Many sophisticated, successful family businesses that communicate regularly and thoroughly with their employees lack an organized approach to shareholder communications.
 There is no budget.
 There is no staff.
 And, most important, there is only the merest trickle of information flowing to shareholders on a regular basis.

 In this digital age, it can be very easy to create communications vehicles to stay connected with family shareholders.
-Some of these include the following:

-• Family website.
+- Family website, including opportunities to "blog" or communicate across the group. - Family newsletter (could be digital): Frequency is a key here.
+Consider a monthly update with news of important company developments, people changes, family changes, etc. Have a next-generation editor who collects news from each branch or family member. - Family fact sheet: Create a one-page fact sheet for family shareholders, and update it at least annually.
+This can include an overview of the company, the

-- Family newsletter (could be digital): Frequency is a key here.
-Even a monthly update with news of important company developments, people changes, family changes, etc. Consider having a next-generation editor who collects news from each branch or family member. - Family Business One-pager: A one-page fact sheet for family shareholders, updated at least annually.
-This can include family, company and ownership overviews.
-It can list corporate locations, products - and special efforts.
-It is a cheat sheet: "Everything you need to know about the business you own but were afraid to ask." - Shareholder conference calls or video meetings online.
+- ownership group and the family.
+It can highlight current locations, products and corporate efforts.
+It is a cheat sheet: everything you need to know about the business you own, but were afraid to ask. - Shareholder conference calls, video meetings or webcasts.